rajhseg/Architectures/README.md

 3. Hexagonal Architecure
 4. Clean Architecture

-Architecures are differ based on the **RepositoryAndExternalSystems** Interfaces placing
+Architecures are differ based on the **RepositoryAndExternalSystems** Interfaces placed

 1. For Layered and Onion Architecure **RepositoryAndExternalSystems** Interfaces placed in **Domain layer**.
 2. For Hexagonal Architecture **RepositoryAndExternalSystems** Interfaces is placed in separate project as **Ports layer**.